dwtechnologies/concierge/README.md

 - Use the person with the highest area, it looks like it gets confused with multiple persons
 - Trigger another lambda function that will confirm a second auth to the person to prevent any abuse by using a mask with a printed face on
-- Structure the README file and identify the missing parts that a new user would bump into ...
+- Structure the README file and identify the missing parts that a new user would bump into
+- Speed up the whole flow from detection to trigger the open the door ...

 Inspired by